Eliiijaaaaah/CNIT355FinalProject/README.md

 ### How it Works

 ### Licensing and Acknowledgements
 The NOMICS API belongs to NOMICS.
+The graphing is done using GraphView Library, which belongs to Jonas Gehring and is published under the Apache v2 license.
 ### About Software
-Software Version v1.0.0 of [TBD]
+Software Version v1.0.0 of TRE Cryptocurrency Arbiter